 Classic English holiday scene alert!
 These adorable colourful beach huts run along the seafront from Brighton to Hove.
 While I didn’t have time to cover Hove on this trip, I’ve been before and it’s a lovely town, much quieter and calmer than Brighton, but with plenty of charm too.
 Be sure to fit in this walk to see the beach huts, and you can always stop for a coffee or an ice cream at the café along the route.

 Where To Stay In Brighton

-I stayed at Hotel Una, a gorgeous boutique hotel in Regency Square.
+When it comes to Brighton hotels, there are plenty of gorgeous options.
+I stayed at Hotel Una, a stunning boutique hotel in Regency Square.
 We stayed in the Danube Suite – a huge room with regency windows overlooking the square.
 There was beautiful polished wood throughout with a large coffee table and bedframe.
 I also loved the in-room bath, toiletries by The White Company and designer details (funky lighting and smart bedding).
 With super friendly service and one of the best hotel breakfasts I’d had in a long time, it’s somewhere I’ll be recommending to all my friends!

 While my trip to Brighton was a little bit of a trip down memory lane, it was also amazing to discover new places, and even venture just outside to the Albourne Estate for a totally contrasting experience.

 If you’ve not visited recently, or are planning your first trip, hopefully you’ll be able to squeeze in a few of my top tips!